Administrative Rules and Procedures to Implement Policy 606.01

 12. Cost – a competitive and appropriate cost within the parameters of the school district budget should be sought.

-13. Treatment of controversial Issues – materials on controversial issues should be selected to represent the fullest possible range of contrasting points of view, to provide all sides of an issue.
+13. Treatment of Controversial Issues – materials on controversial issues should be selected to represent the fullest possible range of contrasting points of view, to provide all sides of an issue.

 14. Treatment of Religion – materials about religion should be chosen to explain, not to indoctrinate.